ChadBojelador/Physics-Motion-Tracker/PROCEDURE.md

 - After deploy, test the HTTPS URL on a phone; accept the location prompt.

 ## 9. Optional Future Extensions
-- Distance computation: add Haversine (straight-line) or OpenRouteService directions API for path distance.
+- ~~Distance computation~~: **Already implemented** using UTM projection + Euclidean distance.
 - Backend data relay: reintroduce Sender/Receiver with an Express server if cross-device tracking is needed.
 - Map visualization: re-add Leaflet for live map and path polyline.
+- CSV export: add a button to download location history for spreadsheet analysis.

 ## 10. Quick Troubleshooting
 - If the page says "permission denied": allow location in site settings and reload.